 But no sooner had the plans been filed than the wealthy investors brought things to a halt.
 Thomas Hastings issued an explanation that there had been “confusion” and that the delay was not the fault of his firm.

 Revised plans were released on February 20, 1908 by a frustrated Carrere & Hastings.
 The founders seem to have focused on the luxuries of the patrons rather than the functions of the theater.
-The new plans included “Ample provisions…for a foyer, grand staircase, retiring and cloak rooms, smoking room, entrances, vestibules, elevators, restaurants, roof garden, buffet, quarters for confectioner and florist, and similar accommodations,” said The Times.
+The new plans included “Ample provisions…for a foyer, grand staircase, retiring and cloak rooms, smoking room, entrances, vestibules, elevators, restaurants, roof garden, buffet, quarters for confectioner and florist, and similar accommodations,” said The New York Times.

 The newspaper said the style “will follow the Italian Renaissance” and would be clad in Indiana limestone.
 The symmetrical facade smacked vaguely of the Public Library, and featured 22 entrances and handsome rounded corners.